Skip to main content

 Helpful documentation to review before your start working with OCO-2 data are at OCO-2 Documents.

-Level 2 algorithm
+Level 2 Algorithm

 The OCO-2 mission provides the highest quality space-based XCO2 retrievals to date.
 However, the instrument data are characterized by large gaps in coverage due to OCO-2’s narrow 10-km ground track and an inability to see through clouds and thick aerosols.
 Global gridded Level 3 datasets have been produced using a data assimilation technique commonly referred to as state estimation within the geophysical literature.
 Data assimilation synthesizes simulations and observations, adjusting the state of atmospheric constituents like CO2 to reflect observed values, thus gap-filling observations when and where they are unavailable based on previous observations and short transport simulations by GEOS.
-Note that these Level 3 XCO2 products have been produced as a science team activity (rather than the OCO-2 project) and are not currently produced on an ongoing basis.
+Daily and monthly gridded Level 3 products (and documentation) can be accessed here: https://disc.gsfc.nasa.gov/datasets?keywords=l3co2

-If you are interested in an OCO-2 L4 flux product, please visit: OCO-2 v10 MIP Flux Maps.
+If you are interested in an OCO-2 L4 flux product, please visit: OCO-2 v10 MIP Flux Maps

-Feedback and acknowledgement
+Feedback and Acknowledgement

 In order to improve our product and have continued support for this work, we need user feedback and user acknowledgement of data usage.
 Therefore, we request that when publishing using OCO-2 data, please acknowledge NASA and the OCO-2 project.